JunMa11/MICCAI-Reproducibility-Checklist/README.md

 Submission for MICCAI HACKATHON: https://miccai-hackathon.com/#participate

 ## REPRODUCIBILITY 1: WHAT DOES IT NEED FOR A MICCAI PAPER TO BE REPRODUCIBLE?
-- Create a machine learning reproducibility checklist specific for MICCAI.
+- Create a machine learning reproducibility checklist specific to MICCAI papers.
-- Propose a machine learning code completeness checklist specific for MICCAI.
+- Propose a machine learning code completeness checklist specific to MICCAI papers.
 - How to ensure reproducibility when the data cannot be shared?

 ## Reproducibility checklist for machine learning-based MICCAI papers

-The checklist builds on the [machine learning reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf), but is specific for MICCAI papers.
+The checklist builds on the [machine learning reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf), but is specific to MICCAI papers.
 We also got lots of insights from

 - Mongan, John, Linda Moy, and Charles E. Kahn Jr. "Checklist for Artificial Intelligence in Medical Imaging (CLAIM): A guide for authors and reviewers."
 Radiology: Artificial Intelligence (2020): e200029.